This app tells you what human foods canines can and can't eat.

 Pumpkin: avoid pumpkin pie filling.
 Remove seeds.

 Veggies are not only filled with vitamins and minerals, but the non-starchy ones are also low in calories and fat, providing fiber that fosters healthy digestion.
-Even if a selected veggie is safe for your dog, please give him limited quantities.
+Even if a selected veggie is safe for your dog, please give them limited quantities.

 An incomplete list of veggies your dog can eat after some preparation: